Cover photo from Skinos Mastiha Official Website

 Chios Island

-The Island of Chios is the fifth largest of the Greece islands in the northern Aegean Sea and is known for the unique and rare phenomenon of Mastiha cultivation.
-For centuries, the local economy has prospered by cultivating lentisc trees that produce the aromatic “mastiha” resin.
+The Island of Chios is the fifth largest of the Greek islands in the northern Aegean Sea and is known for the unique and rare phenomenon of Mastiha cultivation.
+The local economy has prospered for centuries by cultivating lentisc trees that produce the aromatic “mastiha” resin.
 Mastiha is a resin retrieved from the mastic evergreen, a shrub of the species Pistacia lentiscus.
-Native to the Greek island of Chios, mastiha has a tear-drop shape when solidified, earning the name “drops or tears of Chios.”
+Native to the Greek island of Chios, mastiha has a teardrop shape when solidified, earning the name “drops or tears of Chios.”

-Chios is not only known for its Mastiha but also its medieval villages, beautiful beaches, and fertile soil.
+Chios is known for its Mastiha, medieval villages, beautiful beaches, and fertile soil.
 It is a prosperous island known for its wealth due to its strong economy tied to mastiha.
-It is about a 35 minutes flight from Athens international airport.
+It is about a 35-minute flight from Athens International Airport.

-To learn more about Chios Greece, check out Chios Island Official Tourism site
+To learn more about Chios Greece, check out Chios Island’s Official Tourism site

 What is the Mastiha tree?

 Mastiha trees are known as the “Crying Tree.”
 They are predominantly only cultivated in one place in the world: the small island of Chios.
 The unique microclimate is the only one that can produce the aromatic resin needed to make Mastiha spirits.
-Harvesting takes place only one time per year during June and July.
-The process consists of several “prickings” and it takes several weeks to extract mastiha teardrops.
-The tree is like “crying out” the Mastiha resins that take 10 to 20 days to get solid and collected.
+Harvesting takes place only once per year, during June and July.
+The process consists of several “prickings,” and it takes several weeks to extract mastiha teardrops.
+The tree is “crying out” the Mastiha resins that take 10 to 20 days to get solid and collected.

 Attaining the resin

-The farmworkers prepare what they refer to as “the table” by weeding a round area below the mastic tree and sweeping it.
+The farmworkers prepare “the table” by weeding a round area below the mastic tree and sweeping it.
 They then spread limestone to create a flat surface where the resin will fall and congeal but not dissolve.
-They then make shallow incisions starting from the bottom and going to the top; the bottom produces thicker droplets and the top finer ones.
-About three to four weeks after the incisions are made, they collect the drops from “the table” and pick those remaining on the trunk.
-If it rains even once, the mastiha resin will be lost.
+They then make shallow incisions starting from the bottom and going to the top; the bottom produces thicker droplets, and the top finer ones.
+About three to four weeks after making the incisions, workers collect the drops from “the table” and pick those remaining on the trunk.
+If it rains even once, workers lose the mastiha resin.

 They gather their resin crop in the fall and clean it by sifting, washing, and removing impurities.